Gum Disease Treatment in St. Charles, MO

 Once your gum disease is under control, it is very important for you to practice preventative methods on your own time.
 Preventive dentistry can significantly improve your chances of successful treatment for gum disease and can also reduce your chance of developing it again.
 Some vital steps you can take after surgery include:

-• Keep up with your dental appointments.
+- Keep up with your dental appointments.
 This is a big one.
-Donahue Dental in St. Charles, MO is ready to perform professional cleanings at least twice a year to keep any gum disease symptoms at bay. call our team at (636) 946-6117.
+Donahue Dental in St. Charles, MO is ready to perform professional dental cleanings and dental hygiene at least twice a year to keep any gum disease symptoms at bay. call our team at (636) 946-6117.

 We Offer